corgidon/corgidon/README.md

 - Recaptcha option for login (removed since upstream mastodon introduced ability to review sign ups)
 - Collopsable toots (replaced my implimentation with the "Read more>> feature from upstream")
 - Option to show direct messages in your home timeline
+- Public moderation log availible to logged in users (less useful now that about/more lists blocks)

 # Docker Compose Install